stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"God dammit Cloudflare, stop thinking I'm a bot. it's tiring to fill all those recaptchas." by @[MathiasSM](https://twitter.com/MathiasSM/status/1164326427841486850)

+"Hi do you guys know how to make Cloudflare shit stop?
+We don't have an account but someone is creating accounts with our email domain.
+I tried a password rest to lock them out but they keep coming." by @[LinLorienelen](https://twitter.com/LinLorienelen/status/1163491558831734784)

+"Cloudflare you are drunk!
+Stop harassing me for using ProtonVPN!" by @[TestaErrico](https://twitter.com/TestaErrico/status/1163395227794771968)

+"You getting this too?
+500 Internal Server Error" by @[shoden](https://twitter.com/shoden/status/1164261897547501574)

 "They block loads of countries outside West for spam traffic.
 We had that issue constantly from them on our site." by @[stacyherbert](https://twitter.com/stacyherbert/status/1161745226739982342)

 "network is being blocked by CloudFlare that’s supporting several SG Govt websites.
 Called your tech support to simply refresh my IP, and they can’t do that.
 It’s a simple request!" by @[vincent_tky](https://twitter.com/vincent_tky/status/1163452333331632128)